gingerbeardman/gingerbeardman.github.io/_posts/2021-07-14-image-table-animated-gif.md

 We could use Piskel, but its GUI isn't the most straightforward so using it twice at separate points in the conversion process gets old fast.

-So I had the idea of writing a couple of small shell scripts that leverage imagemagick and can be run from my Makefile, the command-line, macOS context menu or all of the above.
+So I had the idea of writing a couple of small shell scripts that leverage imagemagick and can be run from my Makefile, the command-line, macOS context menu, or all of the above.

 ## Solution